Him188/kotlin-jvm-blocking-bridge/README.md

 ... additionally for Java callers.

 However, there are two problems:
+- KDoc is copied to the bridge, when updating, copying is also required.
+- Changing the signature become inconvenient.
 - We don't want `downloadImageBlocking` to be exposed to Kotlin callers, but we can't hide them.
   Workaround:
   ```kotlin